Tours & Workshops

 The Family History Subject Specialists offer tours of the Genealogy Centre and the J S Battye Library of West Australian History on the first Wednesday of each month from February through to November.
 Tours are aimed at beginners and highlight some of the key resources for family history in both collections.

 Family History workshops can be arranged for societies and groups.
-Please contact Tricia or Leonie for more details.
+Please contact Leonie for more details.
+You can also email us if you would like to be added to our Family History Mailing List and receive news about family history resources and events.

 +61 8 9427 3247